Why is academic integrity important?

 EndNote can help you organise your footnotes, citations and bibliographies.
 Click here for more information.

-RMIT has set policies and guidelines surrounding assessment practices and plagiarism guidelines which are of relevance to all RMIT students.
+RMIT has policies and processes around assessment practices which are of relevance to all RMIT students.

 Your obligations with respect to copyright and particularly the use of material from the Internet: